robchilvers/mergeBaseJenkins/README.md

+#Jenkins SandBox

+Is a tool for MergeBase to setup a SandBox for Jenkins with DSL builds.

 #Local

 This is an instance of Jenkins within docker as though you were to download it and run on the server.
 The UI isused for all changes.